 What he sees himself as: A composer in mathematics

-Rules of research: Only dealing with interesting questions, working on several projects at once, collaboration
+Rules of research: Only deal with interesting questions, work on several projects at once, collaboration

 Improving the world with mechanism design